GDPR – Organisations continue to adapt

 GDPR and the Data Protection Act came into force in May 2018.
 There was some sense of foreboding as we built up to the introduction, there was no transition period just a new and extensive set of rules and regulations to replace and update the Data Protection Act 1998.
 The legislation is not a one off exhortation to get data protection issues sorted but a new set of rules that apply and will continue to apply, backed up with an enforcement regime in the form of the ICO.
 The legislation was introduced to cope with the significant developments in the way data can now be collected, used and transferred.

-Many businesses started early but in my experience many left it to around Christmas 2017 to start to introduce new systems and educate employees to work towards compliance.
+Many businesses started preparing for GDPR early but in my experience many left it to around Christmas 2017 to start to introduce new systems and educate employees to work towards compliance.
 If the 1998 Act was being followed then this was a solid platform in terms of the requirements of GDPR.
 A number of high profile data breaches have shown why the legislation should be an integral part of commercial life.

 We have had many requests for advice on various parts of the new legislation.
 Here are just a few thoughts based on those requests:-